 Pumping: Heard from the landowner today near the Honeyman pump, and it will probably be off for the rest of the season for duck hunting.

 Personnel: Karen and Rob met via phone for a refresher of the performance review process.
-Karen volunteered, and there were no objections, to being the board member to evaluate the General Manager (GM).
+Karen volunteered, and there were no objections, to being the board member to coordinate the performance evaluation of the General Manager (GM).
 The GM was notified at this meeting that the process is underway.
 Rob will send the Evaluation Forms to all board members and board members will need to submit the Evaluation Forms to Karen by December 6th.

-There will be an Executive Session during the December meeting for the GM Evaluation, agreed to by Chase, and possible compensation adjustment as per information received from HR Answers.
-The COLA % from January – November will be updated by Rob.
+As agreed to by Chase, there will be an Executive Session during the December meeting for the GM Evaluation, and possible compensation adjustment.
+The COLA % from January – November 2024 will be updated by Rob and Rob will also provide a summary of information received from our HR Answers inquiry.

-Chase will do the Field Tech evaluation, in January, as per our Performance Document, with Amanda present to represent the board.
+Chase will coordinate the Field Tech evaluation, in January, as per our Performance Evaluation Document, with Amanda present to represent the board.

-Accreditation: Karen brought up that she thought the city was ok with the maps.
-Chase clarified that yes both the city and county have agreed, and the final package is being put together.
+Accreditation: Regarding the delay in the accreditation process, Karen brought up that she thought the city was already ok with the maps.
+Chase clarified that yes both the city and county haveaccepted the maps, and the final package is being put together by West Engineering.

 Suzie Dahl informed the board that West also did the Multnomah County package as well as working on maps for several counties.
 There was a staff change at West, and they are trying to catch up.
-Once final maps/draft internally are completed, then the county will start holding public comments.
+Once final maps/draft internally are completed, then the county will start holding public comment periods.
 These are not required by FEMA but a part of the county’s due diligence.
-Bob Short asked for an idea of when it will go to FEMA.
+Bob Short asked for an idea of when the mapswill go to FEMA.
 Suzie advised that once they are submitted to FEMA there is a 150 or 180-day review period.
 If the comments from FEMA require adjustments or changes, then once they are made there is another review period.
-Suzie did confirm the county is able to generate letters to affected landowners along with notices.
+Suzie did confirm the county is able to generate letters to affected landowners along with other notices.

 USACE Meeting: Chase has a meeting Tuesday, November 19th, at 12:30 via Webex, if any board members would like to join.
 Chase will forward the link to board members.